TheAlgorithms/Julia/CONTRIBUTING.md

 	$ git checkout -b <name of issue or algorithm> main
 	$ # do changes anew

 You should never touch your `main` branch of your repository.
-Any mistake can be hard for those new to git.
+Any mistake can lead to inconsistent history.
+You must always create a new branch for any changes you might want to add.

 ### Usual steps in adding the new algorithm